 Attached below are the current Air Transport documents

-- Shell Group Requirements for Aircraft Operations (SGRAO) – Air Operator Requirements v2.0 (January 2018)
+- Shell Group Requirements for Aircraft Operations (SGRAO) – Air Operator Requirements v3.1 (June 2019)

-- Shell Group Requirements for Aircraft Operations (SGRAO) – Business Unit Requirements
+- Shell Group Requirements for Aircraft Operations (SGRAO) – Facility Requirements v3.1 (June 2019)

 - SGRAO Implementation Guide (Americas Only)